bitcanon/wireguard-tunnel-generator/README.md

 ```bash
 ./wg-tunnel-generator.sh -n my-phone 10.50.50.2/32
 ```
-Will generate this WireGuard configuration:
+Will save the WireGuard configuration in the file `./configs/my-phone.conf`:
 ```bash
 [Interface]
 Address = 10.50.50.2/32